 The opening of the Flared Vase (High Foot) is very large, with a width of about 9¾”.
 The base is approximately 6¼” in diameter, and it is about 7″ in height.

 The 7” Flared Vase (High Foot) has large proportions; therefore, it has a different range of cube sizes throughout its design.
 The larger scaled cubes are noticed near the top (where it is larger) and then as the Vase tapers in size – so does the size of the cubes.
 The reverse would be true if you were using it as a High Foot for a Punch Bowl.

-Since this particular piece has not been produced for a very long time, it is not in great quantity in the aftermarket.
+Since this particular piece was cut from the production line a long time ago, there are not as many of them in the aftermarket.
 You can still find them; however, they are slightly harder to locate.
 Keep in mind that if you are looking for this piece, you should also search for the term “Flared Vase” and/or “High Foot” for a Punch Bowl – as sellers could have it listed as either, or both.
 Please click the following affiliate link if you are interested in searching for available Flared Vases on eBay.